ckdevrel/MaterialTabsTemplate/README.md

 Further article on https://blog.f22labs.com/instagram-like-bottom-tab-fragment-transaction-android-389976fb8759

 Contributions
 -------------

 Pull requests and contributions are most welcome.

-> Any type of Tabs layou on mind?
+> Any type of Tabs layout on mind?
 You can always drop a mail!.